Delight in Effort, Acceptance and Achievement

 Further information see The Domestic Abuse Information Sharing with Schools etc. Regulations (Northern Ireland) 2022.

 Supporting Vulnerable Children

 Botanic Primary School will endeavour to support the pupils who are exposed to risk of harm through supporting such pupils in accordance with his/her agreed protection plan.
-Recognising that the COVID 19 pandemic may have negative impacts on our pupils and our families, we endeavour to maintain links with our local community through online assemblies and share multi agency support information on our school website.
-Teachers will maintain contact with pupils and families through school closures via the Seesaw app and pass any concerns to the DT or Principal.
-Parents are given the relevant key stage email addresses to make contact with teaching staff as necessary.
+Recognising the sudden changes which have arisen due to the COVID 19 pandemic may have negative impacts on our pupils and our families, we endeavour to maintain links with our local community through online assemblies and share multi agency support information on our school website.
+Teachers will maintain contact with pupils and families through school closures via the seesaw app and pass any concerns to the DT or Principal.
+Parents are given the info@ email address to make contact with teaching staff as necessary.
 All contacts between staff and pupils/parents are monitored by the Principal.